NatTuck/khoury-ntuck/courses/2017/09/cs3650/notes/21-fuse-ext/notes.md

  - Still slow on spinning disk.
  - Bad locality - inodes and data blocks are not near each other and need to be accessed alternatively in path traversals.

+## Hints

+ - Look at hints folder.
+ - Talk about how the pieces map to an ext-style FS.

 ## Slides

  - Start the FS slides from ~slide 16